rishaldo7/dark_mode/README.md

 # dark_mode_gc
 Chrome Extension to turn your GC dark mode.
-Dark Mode by Abbas
+Dark Mode by Rishi
 1.0.0.0
 This extension changes the theme of google classroom to dark As of right now the color scheme is under development.
-Author:abbas
+Author:rishi
 Please read how to install.